18+ | commercial content | begambleaware.org

 City’s record against Spanish clubs in two-legged ties is W1 L4, with defeats in each of their last four.
 Two of those have come against Barcelona in the Champions League round of 16, in both 2013/14 (1-4 aggregate) and 2014/15 (1-3), so Madrid will need to be at their best to keep this record going.

-Man City are without their hit-man striker Sergio Aguero heading into this contest after he underwent knee surgery in late June.
+Man City is without their hit-man striker Sergio Aguero heading into this contest after he underwent knee surgery in late June.

 Claudio Bravo will miss the fixture with a muscle problem, while the suspension to Benjamin Mendy could see Joao Cancelo return at left-back.